lgenesius/smilevege-store-animation/README.md

 3. In this Home section, there are several buttons that can be clicked, namely:<br>
 a.
 Audio<br>
 In this Audio section, users can listen to a song called Sky Sky Sky from Depapepe.
 The user must first click on the Play icon for the song to run.
-In this Audio there are several buttons, namely:<br>
+In this Audio there are several buttons, namely:
 - Play (to play songs)<br>
 - Stop (to stop playing a song)<br>
 - Pause (to pause the song)<br>